aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 [Aave Utilities](https://github.com/aave/aave-utilities) is a JavaScript SDK that can be used to greatly simplify the process of integrating GHO data and functionality.

-Setup instructions are available in the Aave Utilities README, and complete examples of using the SDK for GHO can be found in the [data](#data) and [core functions](#core-functions) sections.
+It provides imports for fetching data, formatting data, and building transactions.
+Tutorials with sample code for utilizaing this SDK can be found [here](#gho-sdk)

 ### Data Analytics